Claviz/bellboy/README.md

 * **timestamp** `number`\
 High resolution timestamp of the event.
 * **jobStopped** `boolean`\
-Wether job is stopped or not.
+Whether the job is stopped or not.

 ## Processors <div id='processors'/>